mescanne/goledger/docs/goledger_import.md

 ### Options

 ```
   -a, --acct string                 account for imported postings
   -c, --cacct string                counteraccount for new transactions
+      --code string                 code for import or file:<file> for external code (see help code)
   -d, --dedup                       deduplicate transactions based on payee and date (default true)
-      --format <type>:<k=v,...>   format of input (see help format)
+      --format <type>[:<k=v,...>]   format of input (see help format)
   -h, --help                        help for import
   -r, --reclassify                  reclassify the counteraccount based on previous transactions (default true)
 ```

 ### Options inherited from parent commands